OdedMous/Medical-Text-Classification/README.md

 Our siamese network model consists of several components:

 - **Two identical twin subnetworks** <br/>
 Two identical sub-network that share the same parameters and weights.
-Each subnetwork gets as input a text and outputs a feature vector $`f_i`$ which is designed to represent the text.
+Each subnetwork gets as input a text and outputs a feature vector which is designed to represent the text.
 I chose as a subnetwork a pre-trained Bert model (a huggingface model which trained on abstracts from PubMed and on full-text articles from PubMedCentral, see [2]) followed by a fine-tuning layers: 1D convolution layers and a FF layer.
 - **Subtract Block** <br/>
-Subtracting the output feature vectors of the subnetworks yields a feature vector Y representing the difference between the texts: <br/>
+Subtracting the output feature vectors of the subnetworks yields a feature vector that representing the difference between the texts: <br/>
-Y = | f1 - f2 | <br/>

 - **Fully Connected Layer (FCL)** <br/>
-Learn the distance model to calculate the dissimilarity.
 The output vector of the subtract block is fed to the FCL which returns a dissimilarity value for the pair of texts in the input.
 Then a sigmoid function is applied  to the dissimilarity value to convert it to a probability value in the range [0, 1].

 We use Binary Cross Entropy as the loss function.